How is Coronavirus Impacting the Mobile App Industry?

 Today, however, the world battles a different yet deadly pandemic called the novel COVID-19.
 A pandemic that has affected millions of people around the world and brought the world economy to a standstill.
 From healthcare and manufacturing to travel and e-commerce, the impact of COVID-19 on certain businesses around the world is staggering.
 But with that being said, there are some industries that have recorded a rather positive impact of COVID-19.
 These include the on-demand industry, the mobile app industry, e-payment, online gaming, and online entertainment.

 Speaking of the mobile app industry alone, there are both positive and negative impacts of the Coronavirus outbreak on this industry, as conveyed by multiple experts around the world already.
-So in order to understand the kind of impact Coronavirus has levied upon the mobile app industry till date, here’s our point wise-take on the issue which includes both positive and negative impacts of the present outbreak.
+So in order to understand the kind of impact Coronavirus has levied upon the mobile app industry to date, here’s our point wise-take on the issue which includes both positive and negative impacts of the present outbreak.

 List of Ways in Which the Coronavirus is Impacting the Mobile App Industry